milselarch/slimedown-shooter/readme.md

 ## Basic Game Description

 Genre, main objective, provide screenshot of your scene if you are proud of it

+Your life depends on slimes, and so does your death...

 This game is a top down action game (mainly a shooter) The main objective is to kill waves of slimes that spawn in and collect the slime particles they leave behind to regain health